EU data economy & digitalization

 • The EU has outlined its aim to create a “single market” and identified several issues in the prevailing state of affairs, regarding availability of data, imbalances in market powers, data interoperability and quality, data governance, and individuals’ access to their data.

-• As part of EU’s data strategy, the Data Governance Act and Data Act both address these issues by creating a framework for data governance, making more data available, and facilitating data sharing and access across sectors.
+• As part of EU’s data strategy, the Data Act and Data Governance Act and Data Act both address these issues by creating a framework for data governance, making more data available, and facilitating data sharing and access across sectors.

-• By establishing new rules for artificial intelligence, both the AI Act and the AI Liability Directive will have a significant impact on AI technology industries across all sectors in and beyond the European continent.
+• By establishing new rules for artificial intelligence (“AI)”, the Artificial Intelligence Act and the AI Liability Directive has a significant impact on AI technology industries across all sectors in and beyond the European continent.

-• The initiatives aim to increase trust in AI technologies by addressing their adverse impacts on individuals’ safety, health and fundamental rights whilst safeguarding the continuous global development and growth of successful innovations in the AI market.
+• The regulation aims to increase trust in AI technologies by addressing their adverse impacts on individuals’ safety, health and fundamental rights whilst safeguarding the continuous global development and growth of successful innovations in the AI market.

-• The package includes two regulations, the Digital Services Act (DSA) and the Digital Markets Act (DMA).
+• The package includes two regulations, the Digital Services Act and the Digital Markets Act.

-• Provides legal certainty and transparency for SMEs and individual users in a rapidly growing digital environment.
+• The legislative framework provides legal certainty and transparency for SMEs and individual users in a rapidly growing digital environment.

-• The initiatives aim to safeguard the fundamental rights of individual users of digital services while creating a more competitive environment for innovation and growth both in the European single market and globally.
+• The regulations aim to safeguard the fundamental rights of individual users of digital services while creating a more competitive environment for innovation and growth both in the European single market and globally.

 Below you will find an overview of the scope and main content of Regulations and Directives that are part of the EU’s cybersecurity initiative.
 In addition, Roschier has created a high-level overview of certain recommended preparatory and response measures for cybersecurity incident situations.